TheCodeDaniel/flu-share/README.md

 # Supported platform,

-Well for now, the app is just trying to create an Aidrop alternative for android users, Connecting a wire is not always so convinient from guys who use a mac with an android device.
+Well for now, the app is just trying to create an Airdrop alternative for android users, Connecting a wire is not always so convinient from guys who use a mac with an android device.

 Eventually, "maybe" flushare will expand to linux too, that's why the linux folder remains in the project